How to remove Excel passwords (all 6 types)

 End Sub

-This code does not remove the password but tricks the Visual Basic Editor into thinking the correct password has been entered.
+This code does not remove the original password.
 To remove or change the password go into the VBA Project Properties settings to change the existing settings.

 Please note, the macro only works with passwords created using Excel’s standard VBA password feature.
 VBA projects protected with Unviewable+ (or similar software) cannot be cracked.